Last Updated on

-Cantaloupe, watermelon and honeydew are mouth watering and most pet dogs also love this refreshing and nutritious treat, especially in the summer.
+Cantaloupe, watermelon and honeydew are mouth watering.
+Most dogs love this refreshing and nutritious treat (especially in the summer).

 Melons and Dog Food

 A bit of ripe melon can occasionally compliment canine chow.
 After all, this amazing fruit contains valuable antioxidants.

 Although melons are fairly safe for dogs, we are going to offer up a few reasons why fruits should only be given occasionally.